at-gmbh/at-python-template/README.md

 ## Other Templates

 You may find lots of other templates under the [cookiecutter-template](https://github.com/topics/cookiecutter-template) tag on GitHub.
 Some of the most popular templates (by Github Stars) can be found on [awesomeopensource.com](https://awesomeopensource.com/projects/cookiecutter).
+Other popular templates for data science are [cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science) and the [pyscaffold dsproject](https://github.com/pyscaffold/pyscaffoldext-dsproject).

 ## Contact